oflenake/SwagNTail/README.md

   </p>
 </p>

-# Getting started with Django SNT (DJSNT) Demo
+# Django Swag 'n Tail Motor Spares Demo

-This is the code from the Swag 'n Tail Motor Sparesd demo project found on VisionDream
+This is the code from the Django Swag 'n Tail Motor Spares demo project found on VisionDream

 ---